Links

 Specialist Shops in the UK

-- Page 45 is a Nottingham based comic shop that also offers an online service and a very good review newsletter.
+- Page 45 is a Nottingham based comic shop that also offers an online service.
 It is, simply, one of the best UK comic shops.
 Please visit.

 - Travelling Man.
 A good chain of comic shops, which hold an extensive range of stock across all ages and genres.